Keeping breast milk safe and healthy

 Is it safe to take prescription opioids when you’re breastfeeding?

 Prescription opioids are painkillers your provider may prescribe if you’ve been injured or had surgery or dental work.
 They’re sometimes used to treat a cough or diarrhea.
 If you had an episiotomy or a cesarean birth (also called a c-section), your provider may prescribe an opioid like codeine or tramadol to help relieve your pain.
 An episiotomy is a cut made at the opening of the vagina to help let your baby out.
 A c-section is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus (womb).

 Opioid use during pregnancy is the most common cause of neonatal abstinence syndrome (also called NAS).
 NAS is a group of conditions caused when a baby withdraws from certain drugs she’s exposed to in the womb before birth.
-If your baby has NAS, breastfeeding may help make her symptoms less severe so she needs less medicine and can leave the hospital sooner.
+If your baby has NAS, breastfeeding may help make her symptoms less severe.
+This may help her need less medicine and be able to leave the hospital sooner.
 If your baby has NAS, talk to your provider and your baby’s provider about breastfeeding and how to make sure it’s safe for your baby.

-If you’re using prescription opioids for pain relief with your provider’s supervision, you can breastfeed depending on what opioid you take.
-Some can cause life-threatening problems for your baby.
+If you’re using prescription opioids with your provider’s supervision, you can breastfeed depending on the opioid you take.
+Some opioids can cause life-threatening problems for your baby.
 Make sure the provider who prescribes you the opioid knows you’re breastfeeding, and take the medicine exactly as our provider tells you to.
-If you take any of these opioids, talk to your provider about switching to a safer pain reliever:
+If you take any of these opioids, talk to your provider about switching to a safer medicine:

 - Codeine or medicines that contain codeine